 I understand that Bird Box is based on a book of the same name.
 Regardless of that, the final product of the film feels heavily influenced by this year’s A Quiet Place as well as George A. Romero’s Night of the Living Dead.
-Also sprinkle in a little bit of M. Night Shyamalan’s The Happening in there for good measure.
-Whether or not this is a faithful adaptation of the novel or not, I honestly couldn’t tell you because I haven’t read it, I can only speak for what I’ve seen in this movie.
-Inside this movie we have about half taking place in an abandoned home filled with a small group of people that are taking refuge from a dangerous and seemingly supernatural force outside trying to kill them.
+Also, sprinkle in a little bit of M. Night Shyamalan’s The Happening for good measure.
+Whether or not this is a faithful adaptation of the novel, I honestly couldn’t tell you (because I haven’t read it).
+I can only speak for what I’ve seen in this movie.
+About half of the movie takes place in an abandoned home filled with a small group of people that are taking refuge from a dangerous and seemingly supernatural force outside trying to kill them.
 The other half is inter-spliced in with the rest is a post-apocalyptic future years after the initial chaos revolving around a small family that managed to stay alive and must remain without certain senses in order to survive the creatures that are constantly waiting to strike.
 The way that this entity kills its prey is by creating some sort of hypnotism on anyone who sees it and makes them so insane that they more often than not tend to kill themselves, except for the select few people that for some reason are entranced by the beings and they try to force everyone they can into also seeing the monsters so they may “know the truth.”
 Sounds like we have a few movies inside of one, don’t we?
 I’m sure that the book wasn’t written to be a rip-off of anything and it probably is completely original in its own right, but the 2018 movie comes across as Netflix’s cash-in on mainly A Quiet Place with the sensory deprivation aspect of its story, only with a slightly different spin.
 Instead of it being based on sound, it is actually more visual.

 Even though the plot and several other aspects are tremendously familiar from other examples, there are some things that work about it.
 The acting all around is solid, especially from Sandra Bullock as Malorie, who is giving this performance 100% of her efforts.
 There are some suspenseful sequences scattered here and there that were cool to watch.
 The effects and cinematography are very well done for the most part, this was a good looking movie.
 Aside from its familiarity, my biggest problems reside in the editing and the writing.

-I wanted to like these characters, I wanted to be left wondering who might make it out alive and who might not, I wanted to be riveted by the ‘scarier’ moments, but this movie always seemed to be determined to sabotage itself instead of letting me have an enjoyable sit.
-This movie might as well have had the words ‘Spoiler Alert’ printed across the screen in the opening shot since from there we know that when it cuts backwards, nothing matters anymore when we already saw exactly where it all is going to lead anyway.
+I wanted to like these characters.
+I wanted to be left wondering who might make it out alive and who might not.
+I wanted to be riveted by the scarier moments, but this movie always seemed to be determined to sabotage itself instead of letting me have an enjoyable sit.
+This movie might as well have had the words ‘Spoiler Alert’ printed across the screen in the opening shot since from there we know that when it cuts backward, nothing matters anymore when we already saw exactly where it all is going to lead anyway.

-Opening scene shows Bullock speaking with two children, cut back to five years prior with Bullock being pregnant and another woman in the midst of strangers residing inside the house who is also pregnant; I wonder what this means.
+The opening scene shows Bullock speaking with two children, cut back to five years prior with Bullock being pregnant and another woman in the midst of strangers residing inside the house who is also pregnant; I wonder what this means.
 There seems to be a romance between Bullock and Trevante Rhodes’ character in the past segments, yet he is not present within the future portions; gee, I haven’t a clue what could have happened to him.
-It’s annoying because this movie, if edited correctly, could have been fine but unfortunately they had to meddle.
-God forbid the audience actually wait for things to become scary or suspenseful, let’s just take all the action beats from the second half of the story and toss them in throughout the first half.
-Perfect!
+It’s annoying because had this movie been edited correctly, it could have been fine.

 The writing isn’t necessarily bad, and if the narrative structure were fixed then this stuff probably wouldn’t have bothered me as much.
 Yet here we are.
 The characters end up doing some real stupid things for no reason other than they need to die or cause others to die.
 Whether they needlessly sacrifice themselves when the issue could have been easily resolved another way, or they make a decision that is obviously dumb and do it anyways.